 Introduction

 This paper will outline an implementation of an advanced neural network side channel attack in the hopes of encouraging defensive applications from machine learning attacks.
 Machine learning is revolutionizing the world right now.
-DARPA’s 2016 Cyber Grand Challenge was to create artificial intelligence to hack a system with $2 million going to first place.
+DARPA’s 2016 Cyber Grand Challenge was to create artificial intelligence to hack a system with $2 million grand prize for the winner.
 Curriculums are showing up to account for this trends in machine learning.
 Programming libraries aid coders, from novice to advanced, to create new machine learning applications, and require only high school level math to implement.
 Computer hardware has vastly improved in the past decade along with the software to utilize it.
 Machine learning attacks will appear in the wild sooner or later.
 The scope of this paper was narrowed to audio emanations in a corporate environment due to the new attack surface that machine learning offers.

-The format for the paper will predominantly focus on implementation.
+This paper will predominantly focus on implementation.
 The reasons for using an acoustic side channel attack will be outlined.
 Previous research will be called upon to see what works, what does not work, and what can be improved upon.
-Keystroke retrieval based on audio data will try to recreate past results.
+Keystroke retrieval based on audio data will be tried to recreate past results.
 A high level mathematical explanation for implementation is given along with the actual demonstrative code in the appendix.
 Finally, results, implications, and defense against the attacks will be outlined.

 Detailed statement of the opportunity/problem

 The Gartner Quadrant lists AI in its top 10 trends of "threat or opportunity."
 Google trending reports say the same.
 The ultimate goal of the implementation is a phishing and information gathering device that can bypass current machine learning defenses.
 Machine learning products like Dark Trace implement their services based on network traffic.
 A 2016 survey conducted by Malware Bytes says that malware can go undetected for several days or a week for several days for over 30% of organizations.
 The current state of security is ripe for machine learning applications to take advantage of.
-To succeed, machine learning likely needs large amounts of learnable data that audio data can provide.
+To succeed, machine learning likely needs large amounts of learnable data that audio signal can provide.
 Previous research on keylogging using acoustic emanations has shown a good amount of success, with some researchers boasting over a 95% keystroke recovery rate.
 The main opportunities can be placed in two categories, 1) benefits of a side-channel acoustic attack vector, and 2) the chance to improve upon previous research.

 Benefits of Acoustic Emanations Attack Vector

 Acoustic emanations offer a unique side-channel for eavesdropping.
 Microphone quality has increased significantly over the years.
 Using an audio based attack could allow for uniform identities to the hardware in the scope of this paper.
-Apple physical hardware rarely changes, and when they do change, so do the model numbers.
+Apple’s physical hardware rarely changes, and when they do change, so do the model numbers.
 Relatively uniform hardware makes it easy to develop a machine learning identity based on the computer model rather than for different users, making an attack implementation have a lower footprint in both calculation and size.
-Apple model numbers based on changes to hardware can then be used as identities:
+Apple’s model numbers based on changes to hardware can then be used as identities: